vbwx/finddup/Manual.md

 # DESCRIPTION

-This utility compares the contents of files to check if any of them match.
+**finddup** compares the contents of files to check if any of them match.
 What is considered a match depends on the chosen method.

 - By default, files are compared **heuristically**, which means that files are